By · Co-Founder · 17 min read · Updated

 Q: Why do small hospitals leave UKG?

-The most common reasons, in order: the system costs more than its value at small-hospital scale, the platform requires IT and HR infrastructure the hospital does not have, key staff who understood the system left and no one could maintain it, and specific failure events (compliance errors, callout coverage failures) created a concrete case for change.
+Common reasons include: the system costs more than its value at small-hospital scale, the platform requires IT and HR infrastructure the hospital does not have, key staff who understood the system left and no one could maintain it, and specific failure events (compliance errors, callout coverage failures) created a concrete case for change.
 Feature dissatisfaction is rarely the primary driver; structural mismatch is.

 Q: What should a 25-bed hospital use instead of UKG?

-Pradeep Pandey is the founder of SimpleScheduleAI, a managed nurse scheduling service built for Critical Access Hospitals in Texas.
-He previously served as Deputy General Manager of Operations at Apollo Hospitals and holds an MBA from IIM Trichy.
+Pradeep Pandey is the co-founder of SimpleScheduleAI, an AI-native nurse scheduling service built for Critical Access Hospitals in Texas.
+He serves as Deputy General Manager of Operations at Apollo Hospitals and holds an MBA from IIM Trichy.
 LinkedIn →

 Back to Blog